vsoch/vsoch.github.io/_posts/2019/2019-01-03-sregistry-minio.md

 <img src="https://singularityhub.github.io/sregistry-cli/img/aws-minio2.png">
 </div>

 So elegant and adorable, at the same time!
-If you have any questions, issues, dilemas, doubts, problems, stories, or riddles, please
+If you have any questions, issues, dilemmas, doubts, problems, stories, or riddles, please
 <a href="https://github.com/singularityhub/sregistry-cli" target="_blank"> post an issue</a>
 and I'll do my best to help.